Murder of Ana Kriégel: Discovery, investigation and trial

 Ana Kriégel's body was found on Thursday, 17 May 2018 in Glenwood House, a derelict James Gandon-designed 19th-century farmhouse in the townland of Coldblow west of Lucan.
 Her clothes were found scattered in the house.
 Her death was caused by blunt force injuries, and bloodied pieces of wood were found in the house.
 There were also signs of sexual assault and blue Tescon building tape was found around her neck.

 Two boys, both aged 13, immediately came under suspicion.
 As minors, their names could not be published; they were granted lifelong anonymity at their trial, and are known in reports as Boy A and Boy B.

-Both were charged with murder, the youngest people in the history of the Republic of Ireland to face this charge; Boy A was additionally charged with aggravated sexual assault.
+Both were charged with murder, the youngest people in the history of Ireland to face this charge; Boy A was additionally charged with aggravated sexual assault.
 Both charges carry potential life sentences for adults, but these are not mandatory for children.
 Their trial began in the Central Criminal Court on 29 April 2019.

 Murder verdict

 The two accused were found guilty of murder on 18 June 2019, after the jury deliberated for over fourteen hours.
-After the verdict, Mr. Justice Paul McDermott thanked the jury members and relieved them from jury duty for the rest of their lives.
+After the verdict, Justice Paul McDermott thanked the jury members and relieved them from jury duty for the rest of their lives.

 Prosecuting counsel said there were places available at Oberstown Children Detention Campus.
 The judge remanded them in custody and adjourned sentencing to 15 July; it was further adjourned to October for psychological assessments to be made.

 A number of posts appeared on social media platforms including Twitter and Facebook that identified the two boys, violating a court order.
 An injunction was served on the platforms to remove the posts.